Former Houston police officer charged with murder over raid

-HOUSTON (AP) — A former Houston police officer has been charged with felony murder in connection with a deadly January drug raid that killed a couple and injured several officers, prosecutors announced Friday.
+Prosecutors have charged a former Houston police officer with felony murder in connection with a deadly January drug raid that killed a couple and injured several officers.

+The Harris County District Attorney’s Office announced the charges against former officer Gerald Goines on Friday.
+Another former officer was charged with tampering with a government record.

+Goines’ attorney previously said he has done nothing wrong.
+Goines and other officers were shot during the Jan.
+28 raid, and 58-year-old Rhogena Nicholas and 59-year-old Dennis Tuttle were killed.

 The Jan.
 28 raid came under scrutiny after police alleged one of the officers who was shot, Gerald Goines, lied in order to obtain a search warrant.
 Killed in the shooting were 58-year-old Rhogena Nicholas and 59-year-old Dennis Tuttle.